-The effectiveness rate hits the measurement sweet spot for brands who truly value every interaction with their content, and also want hard data to see what is inspiring that action.
-For marketers who may be new to the effectiveness rate, it’s calculated as follows:
+The Effectiveness Rate hits the measurement sweet spot for brands who truly value every interaction with their content and want hard data to see what inspires that action.
+For marketers who may be new to the Effectiveness Rate, it’s calculated as follows:

-If you only analyze from an engagement perspective, it might appear as if the content was a flop when this isn’t the case.
-Leading brands are now using effectiveness rate alongside engagement rate in their reporting to gain a more informed and holistic view of content performance, and incorporate those learnings into strategy moving forward.
+If you only analyze from an engagement perspective, it might appear as if the content under-performed, when it didn’t.
+Leading brands use Effectiveness Rate alongside engagement rate in their reporting to gain a more informed and holistic view of content performance, and incorporate those learnings into strategy moving forward.

 It is, however, one of the trickier forms of content to measure properly and accurately.
 Audiences engage with video differently than photos, so expecting your video content to perform in the same way as photos can lead brands down a path that misses strategic opportunities.
 When looking at a photo, a user quickly intakes the information at a glance, and then chooses how to engage with it i.e. like, comment, or save.
-When a video comes across their screen, the primary action is now watching the video, and more is being asked of the user.
+When a video comes across their screen, the primary action is now watching the video, and more is asked of the user.
 That is why video views are the primary action, and likes, comments, and saves are the secondary actions when the user goes above and beyond to interact.
 These video specific attributes are why so many brands lean on effectiveness as their main metric to understand video performance.
 Weighting video views equal to likes, comments, and saves is what makes effectiveness such a strong indicator of video success.

 Ex: If you’re noticing a 0.75% drop in effectiveness over the last quarter but your industry as a whole saw a 1.5% drop, that will be essential information to provide during your quarterly reporting.